LSU QB Joe Burrow wins Heisman Trophy in landslide vote

-The quarterback won the Heisman on Saturday night in a record landslide vote, becoming the first LSU player to bring college football’s most prestigious award back to Baton Rouge in 60 years.
+The quarterback won the Heisman on Saturday night in a record-breaking landslide, becoming the first LSU player to bring college football's most prestigious award back to Baton Rouge, Louisiana, in 60 years.

+"That's the most I've cried in 23 years of living," Burrow said later.

+After hugging his parents and coaches, Burrow made his way to the stage inside the PlayStation Theater in Times Square.
+He started his acceptance speech, stopped and took 23 seconds to compose himself before rattling off the names of LSU's other offensive players.

-“All my teammates have supported me, welcomed me with open arms.
-Kid from Ohio, come down the Bayou and welcomed me as brothers,” Burrow said in his acceptance speech at the PlayStation in Times Square.
+"All my teammates have supported me, welcomed me with open arms.
+Kid from Ohio, come down to the Bayou, and welcomed me as brothers," Burrow said, with about two dozen former Heisman winners standing behind him on stage.

+"What a special moment," LSU coach Ed Orgeron said.
+"I thought Joe handled everything first class.
+It's the first time I've seen him get that emotional."

 The Tigers will face No. 4 Oklahoma and Hurts on Dec.
 28 at the Peach Bowl in Atlanta.

+"I'm ready to get back to Baton Rouge and start practice on Monday," Burrow said.

 Burrow, a senior, blended perfectly with first-year LSU passing game coordinator Joe Brady and produced the most prolific offense in school history.
-Playing in a version n offense similar to the one Drew Brees runs for the New Orleans Saints, Burrow has shown accuracy and quick decision-making similar to his childhood idol.
-With at least one game left, Burrow has passed for 4,715 yards and is completing 77.9% percent of his passes, on pace to set an NCAA record.
+Playing in a version of the offense Drew Brees runs for the New Orleans Saints, Burrow has shown accuracy and quick decision-making similar to his childhood idol.
+With at least one game left, Burrow has passed for 4,715 yards and is completing 77.9% of his passes, on pace to set an NCAA record.

-The kid who grew up thinking he might play basketball in college, has blossomed into the possible first overall pick in April's NFL draft, and LSU's second Heisman winner.
+The kid who grew up thinking he might play college basketball has blossomed into the possible first overall pick in April's NFL draft, and LSU's second Heisman winner.

 Halfback Billy Cannon won the Heisman for LSU in 1959.
 The 60-year gap between Heisman victories for LSU is the largest for any school with multiple winners.